karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 - Sharing data between containers: Volumes can be shared between multiple containers, allowing them to access and modify the same data.
 This is particularly useful for scenarios like sharing files between a web server and an application server.

 - Accessing data from the host: Bind mounts enable you to access files or directories from the host machine within a container.
 This can be helpful for development purposes, where you want to modify code or configuration files on the host and have those changes immediately reflected in the container.

-Now, let's update the task list for Exercise 3 based on the changes you mentioned:

-## Exercise 3: Use Docker Compose for MySQL and phpMyAdmin

 - [ ] Task 1: Create a Docker Compose file
   - **Create a new file named `compose.yaml`:**